Cat Fancy

-Cat Fancy was the name of a popular North American monthly magazine dedicated to cats, owners of cats, and breeders of cats published by I-5 Publishing.
+Cat Fancy was a popular North American monthly magazine dedicated to cats, owners of cats, and breeders of cats.
+It was originally published by Fancy Publications later named BowTie Inc., sold to Lumina Media in 2013, and shortly thereafter to I-5 Publishing.

-In late 2014, I-5 Publishing announced that the monthly magazines Cat Fancy and Dog Fancy would be cancelled, and replaced with alternating bimonthly issues of Catster and Dogster beginning in February 2015.
+In late 2014, I-5 announced that the monthly magazines Cat Fancy and Dog Fancy would be cancelled, and replaced with alternating bimonthly issues of Catster and Dogster (based on websites of the same titles) beginning in February 2015.

 The magazine

 The first issue was published in 1965.
-Since then, each issue has been dedicated to a certain breed, which is shown on the cover and on a poster inside.
-The magazine also has health tips, polls, editor's notes, stories written by cat owners, cat product information, cat themed fashions, and a cat picture gallery, among other features.
+Each issue was dedicated to a certain breed, which was shown on the cover and on a poster inside.
+The magazine also had health tips, polls, editor's notes, stories written by cat owners, cat product information, cat themed fashions, and a cat picture gallery, among other features.

-Cat Fancys publishers also offer Dog Fancy for dogs and their owners.
-Cat Fancy magazine's main rival in North America is Cats and Kittens.
+Cat Fancy's publishers also offered Dog Fancy for dogs and their owners.
+Cat Fancy magazine's main rival in North America was Cats and Kittens.

-In 2007, Cat Fancy was awarded 14 Certificates of Excellence Awards at the 14th Annual Cat Writers' Association Awards Banquet.Cat Fancy magazine changed its name to Catster magazine and became a bimonthly magazine in 2015.
+In 2007, Cat Fancy was awarded 14 Certificates of Excellence Awards at the 14th Annual Cat Writers' Association Awards Banquet.

+Cat Fancy magazine changed its name to Catster magazine and became a bimonthly magazine in 2015.
 In 2017, it was bought by Belvoir Media Group and continues to publish.
 Belvoir Media Group is based in Norwalk, Connecticut, and publishes a variety of special interest magazines, newsletters and websites.
-In addition to Dogster and Catster, Belvoir Media Group's pet publications include Whole Dog Journal, Cornell University DogWatch, Tufts University Your Dog, Cornell University CatWatch and Tufts University Catnip.
+In addition to Dogster and Catster, Belvoir Media Group's pet publications include Whole Dog Journal, Cornell University DogWatch, Tufts University Your Dog, Cornell University CatWatch, and Tufts University Catnip.

 Catster began as a sister site to the Dogster community site.